-Floors including sub-floors Repair category 1 Notes No significant defects noted within the limitations of the inspection.
-Some normal wear and tear noted to timber floorboards.
+Floors including sub-floors

+Repair category 1

+Notes Areas of loose/ uneven flooring were noted.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age with some normal wear and tear noted.
+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes The kitchen fittings are generally in adequate condition for their age and type.

-Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the wood/multi fuel apparatus has been installed in accordance with the manufacturer's recommendations in particular regard to flueing and ventilation.
-The appliance was not tested.
-The remaining fireplaces have been blocked over and we assume adequately vented.
+Internal pass doors incorporate glazing, this has not been checked or tested for safety glass.

+Chimney breasts and fireplaces

+Repair category 1

+Notes The gas fire was not tested.
+A copy of servicing history documentation should be obtained prior to purchase.
+This is assumed to be in order.
 All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.